daverbuj/Tabout/README.md

 # Tabout

-Tabout is a python package that allows you to focus on other things while your script is running by playing an alert and/or sending a Slack message when your script is ready.
+Tabout is a module that allows you to focus on other things while your script is running by playing an alert and/or sending a Slack message when your script is ready.
+Just enter the code into your script whenever you would like to be informed of completion, an error, a checkpoint, etc.

 ## Installation